 “Remain standing… sitting,” ordered the mechanical voice.

 She still wondered why the Loyal couldn’t detect her magic.
 She knew she had it, she could feel it right on the edge of her senses.
 It was there, pulsating and ready to come to use.
 Only the oath to Parn stopped her from using it.

 Sitting alone made it harder.
-When she was first bonded, she passe the time by using a spell to track time and pacing around Kine’s house.
+When she was first bonded, she passed the time by using a timekeeper spell and pacing around Kine’s house.
 She wouldn’t now, if anything for her agreement with Parn.
 She glanced at Zurl and sighed.
 The Loyal would sense if she used magic also, that would make her more of a threat than a naked puppy girl sitting on the ground.

 Closing her eyes, she took a deep breath and opened them again.
 It wouldn’t be much longer, night had already fallen and the warehouse was almost pitch black.
 She stared into it, unable to pierce the shadows without her magic.
 Somehow, it filled her with dread and despair not being able to see clearly after years of using shadow magic.

 Footsteps interrupted her thoughts.
-The guard from approached finally came up.
+It was the guard from earlier, the one who appeared to be in charge.
 He wore the same uniform but he seemed more content as he strolled up with hands in his pockets.
 She noticed he didn’t have a weapon and he wasn’t wearing his gauntlets either.
 “Good evening, Loyal.”

 “Welcome, Commander Fomasal.”

 Merrie started.
 Commander?
 This man was in charge of the prison?

 “I detected no unexpected magic on her body or spirit.
 The only enchantments found were consistent with—”

 There was a brief pause that Merrie almost missed.